sct-pipeline/exvivo-template/README.md

 - 12 - Supraspinatus and infraspinatus motor neurons of lamina 9
 - 13 - Deltoid motor neurons of lamina 9
 - 14 - Triceps motor neurons of lamina 9

-FEx         forearm extensor motor neurons of lamina 9
+- 15 - Forearm extensor motor neurons of lamina 9

-FFl          forearm flexor motor neurons of lamina 9
+- 16 - Forearm flexor motor neurons of lamina 9